dwhall/dictionary/README.txt

 # Dictionary

-A cli with a suite of English word dictionary tools.
+A CLI with a suite of English word dictionary tools.
 Also: a toy project to help me practice learning Nim.

 ## Vision